Skip to content

 Architecture

-Both web embeds use a Client + Server integration to keep sensitive keys server-side:
+All web integration paths use a Client + Server integration to keep sensitive keys server-side:

-1. Client-side: you embed a lightweight JavaScript loader and pass your tenant slug plus safe configuration attributes.
+1. Client-side: you embed a lightweight JavaScript loader or SDK and pass your tenant slug plus safe configuration.

 2. Tenant config: the loader reads Traveln tenant configuration from the CDN host to resolve branding and routing details.